zsabbagh/dd2480-assignment-3/README.md

 - `bellman_ford.py: test_bellman_ford_no_shortest_path` The `bellman_ford` function was not originally one of our chosen functions.
 However, due to many of them already having 100% branch coverage, this function was later retrieved with the sole purpose of improving branch coverage.
 The previous branch coverage was according to the general tool coverage.py report: 94%.
 There were no tests checking if there was no valid solution.
 The added test is therefore a graph with a negative cycle and should result in `false`.
 The function now has 100% branch coverage.
 **Note: the function also has a high cyclomatic complexity of 8**

+- **Additional note**: when looking for new functions, several function who reported not to have 100% branch coverage, acutally did.
+However, some of the related unit tests were residing in the same file, or was declared with non-unique names, causing some (or all) of the tests to never run during our procedures.

 **Zakaria**
 - `red_black_tree`, including `fix_insert` and `delete_fixup`, was previously 0% tested, with other words it did not even show up when the tests were run.
 Now the tests cover more than 70% of the entire code, i.e. all of the class methods.
+- `red_black_tree` added tests to `minimum`, `maximum`, and `in_order` function.

 **Einar**
 - `knuth_morris_pratt` had 90% branch coverage, with one branch missing being tested.
 That branch was a while-loop within the making of the pi table.
 To enter the while-loop a specific condition must be met for the input pattern, there have to appear two identical letters in a row, followed by a letter that does not match.
 After creating the test case with the input parameter text being `aaaaaaa` and the pattern being `aabb` the test coverage increased to 100%.